 Legal Info Spotlight: People's Law School

-In today’s post, we highlight one of BC’s helpful PLEI (public legal education information) organisations, People’s Law School.
+In today’s post, we highlight one of BC’s helpful PLEI (public legal education information) organisations, People’s Law School(link is external).

 Content within these topic areas is divided into ‘Need to Know’ and ‘Work it Out’ pages.
 ‘Need to Know’ pages provide a basic overview on a legal topic or question and point towards other resources or places to go for help.
 ‘Work it Out’ pages give more in-depth legal information, introducing people to the topic and often providing step-by-step information to working through a problem.